beakerandjake/advent-of-code-runner/README.md

 Note you must add `--` seperator between the command name and the `--save` argument.
 See this [stackoverflow question](https://stackoverflow.com/q/11580961) for more info.

 ### `auth`
 Creates or updates the `.env` file with your advent of code authentication token.
-This is a useful command if you checkout your repository on a new machine, since the `.env` file is not commited to source control.
+This is a useful command if you checkout your repository on a new machine, since the `.env` file is not commited to source control and wont be present on the new machine.

 ```
 npm run auth